ELIXIR-IIB-training/site/pages/training_courses/2025-09-17-Summer_School_on_Metabolic_Modeling.md

 will explore:
 - Constraint-based modeling and data integration
 - Kinetic and multiscale models of central metabolism
-- Applications of machine learning to metabolic systems The school is designed for PhD students, postdocs and researchers interested in learning both the theoretical foundations and practical tools for modeling metabolism across biological scales.
+- Applications of machine learning to metabolic systems

 <br>
 <br>